vyavdoshenko/rust_lang/README.md

 ```
 $ cargo build
 ```
-* How to build and run cargo project:
+* How to build and run a cargo project:
 ```
 $ cargo run
 ```